 She is also working on a new novel set in North Yorkshire.

+She was made a Visiting Professor at the LSE's International Inequalities Institute in 2021.
 She has received a number of awards and prizes including an honorary fellowship from Cardiff University in 2013, a visiting fellowship at Manchester University (2016-19).
 Love of Country was shortlisted for the Wainright and the Saltire Prizes 2017, and she won the Portico Prize for The Plot in 2010 which was also shortlisted for the Royal Society of Literature's Ondaatje Prize.Her first novel, Island Song, won the Waverton Good Read Award in 2020.
 She was awarded a Lambeth MA degree in 2006, The Race in the Media award in 2005 and the Imam wa Amal Special Award in 2002.
 She has won several One World Media awards for her journalism on global justice.

 For all enquiries about book writing please contact Sarah Chalfant at the Wylie Agency.